farmera/sare_grant/kites_balloons_drones.md

 * Cameras in flight are inherently unstable.

-The history of taking photos from high-flying objects is long and storied, involving blimps, balloons, parachutes and kites, pigeons and personal drones.
+The history of taking photos from high-flying objects is long and storied, involving blimps, balloons, parachutes, kites, pigeons and personal drones.
 All these and more have been set aloft with ingenious cameras attached and tools to trigger them either remotely or automatically.
 The French caricaturist Gaspard-Félix Tournachon (known as 'Nadar') was first to fly and photograph the city of Paris from above in 1858.

 ![](img/nadar.png)
 ###### Figure 1.
 Gaspard-Félix Tournachon hangs on, makes history.

-Whatever method is used the object remains the same: position camera[s] at sufficient height, point them down (or as close to nadir as possible), get the shots, and return safely to the ground.
-None of the methods discussed here performs ideally in all situations without error.
+Whatever method is used the object remains the same: position the camera[s] at sufficient height, point them down (as close to nadir as possible), get the shot, return safely to the ground.
+None of the methods discussed in our report performs perfectly.

 #### Kites
 * Kites are easy to understand.